roblevay/MDP080/2_SortFilter.md

 Sort and Filter Query Results

-In this exercise, you'll use the Transact-SQL SELECT statement to query and filter data in the AdventureWorks database.
+In this exercise, you'll use the Transact-SQL SELECT statement to query and filter data in the AdventureworksLT database.

-> **Note**: This exercise assumes you have created the sample AdventureWorks database.
+> **Note**: This exercise assumes you have created the sample AdventureworksLT database.

 ---